slowernews/wisdom-tldr/chapters/chapter_appendix.md

 	- «I’d love a letter of support from you.
 I’ve attached a draft for your review.»
 - Keep it under three lines, more than this call.
 - Use easy-to-read formatting.
 Font 12/14, bold, underline and ALL CAPS for the MAIN QUESTION, IMPORTANT DATES, and other KEY DETAILS.

+---
+## On media

+> *'Journalists aren't neutral, they're the cavalry of culture wars. -- Naval Ravikant*

+> *'The goal of media is to make every problem, your problem.' -- Naval Ravikant*